mikeygough/cs50ai/week0-search/notes.md

 How you remove nodes from the frontier and store them matters.
 For example, if you use a stack to store items, the algorithm will use depth-first search, since the last items added to the frontier are searched first (LIFO).
 On the other hand, you can achieve breadth-first search by using a queue to store the frontier.

 __Depth-First Search (DFS)__ : Search algorithm that always expands the deepest node in the frontier.
+Uses a stack data structure for the frontier.

 __Breadth-First Search (BFS)__ : Search algorithm that always expands the shallowest node in the frontier.
+Uses a queue data structure for the frontier.

 __Uninformed Search__ : Search strategy that uses no problem-specific knowledge (DFS, BFS).